-Prerequisite(s): ENGL 02 and READ 02 or Writing and Reading placement of ENGL 111.
+Prerequisite(s): READ 02 or Reading Placement of ENGL 111.
+ENGL 02 or Writing Placement of ENGL 08 or higher.

 This course is designed to provide the student with the essential information relating to the history of human civilization, how civilizations form, how they develop, and how they decline, and, possibly, cease to exist.
 In the process of this, the student demonstrates a level of competency relating to specific features of the civilizations, both those that rose to dominance and those that functioned in a less prominent role that have influenced humanity, past and present.
 Lecture 3 hours per week.
 F, SP, S